AndersenLab/dry-guide/docs/cendr.md

 The `current` folder located in `gs://elegansvariation.org/releases` contains the latest variant datasets and is used by WormBase to display natural variation data.
 Once you've completed a new release, update the files in this folder `gs://elegansvariation.org/releases/current` folder.

+## Updating Publications

+The publications page (`/about/publications`) is generated using a google spreadsheet.
+The spreadsheet can be accessed [here](https://docs.google.com/spreadsheets/d/1ghJG6E_9YPsHu0H3C9s_yg_-EAjTUYBbO15c3RuePIs/edit).
+You can request access to edit the spreadsheet by visiting that link.

+The last row of the spreadsheet contains a function that can fetch publication data from Pubmed using its API.
+Simply fill in column A with the PMID (Pubmed Identifier), and the publication data will be fetched.

+Once you have retrieved the latest pubmed data, create a new row and copy/paste the values for any new publications so they are not fetched from the Pubmed API.

+Alternatively, you can fill in the details for a publication manually.
+In either case, any details added should be double checked.
+Changes should be instant, but there may be some dely on the CeNDR website.